kr4g/Klotho/README.md

 First, there was only `Chronos`.
 Consequently and soon thereafter, was `Tonos`.
 The pair thus necessitated `Skora` who then summoned `Aikous` to translate their musical language into the *lingua franca* of The Machines.

-In this quaternal union there was a faint yet blooming harmony resonating from the subatomic bit-level of synthesis that soon reached the cosmos and awoke The `Topos`, an immaterial entity from the macrocosmic realm of algebraic categorical abstraction.
+In this quaternal union there was a faint yet blooming harmony resonating from the subatomic bit-level of synthesis that soon reached the cosmos and conjured The `Topos`, an immaterial entity from the macrocosmic realm of algebraic categorical abstraction.

 And thus the cycle was complete.